NilYdna04/PDF_Highlighter/README.txt

-PDF_Highlighter
+PDF Highlighter for Chryselys
+by Andrew Lin

+PDF Highlighter
-    PDF_Highliter is a tool that can highlight text in a PDF document.
+    PDF Highliter is a tool that can highlight text in a PDF document.
 Text can provided as a string or a list of strings.
 Lists of strings must be provided as a text file in terminal, but can be given manually when working with the highlighter class in a project.
 Individual pages can also be targeted, as